Mapledale/subl3_pkg/README.md

 This repo is to sync up installed packages of SublimeText3, crossing through multiple systems.

-For Linux system, this repo should be at:
+For Linux system:
-~/.config/sublime-text-3/Packages/User
+$ cd ~/.config/sublime-text-3/Packages/User